 You Have to See It to Believe It!

-Summit School of Ahwatukee’s Preschool is nationally accredited by the National Association for the Education of Young Children (NAEYC).
+Summit School of Ahwatukee Preschool is nationally accredited by the National Association for the Education of Young Children (NAEYC).
 Our preschool curriculum is research-based, developmentally appropriate, and taught by educated and experienced teachers.

-Chosen by Ahwatukee Foothills News voters as one of the best preschools 5 years in a row!
+Chosen by Ahwatukee Foothills News voters as a best preschools 6 years in a row!

 Each day, children are given the opportunity to participate in large and small group settings, dramatic play, and choice time, and play on a beautiful and engaging playground designed just for preschoolers.
 The curriculum fosters growth in social/emotional, physical, language, cognitive, literacy, math, science & technology, social studies, and language acquisition.
 Classes in art, music, Spanish, library and tumbling are woven into the learning experience.